lfloris/openshift-dev-training/Labs/Lab09-Helm3/helm-deployment-ex-1.md

   pullPolicy: IfNotPresent
   tag: v1
 ```
-3. Add `myuserid: userXX` to the file, replacing `userXX` with your own user ID.
+3. Add `myuserid: ibmadmin` to the file.

 Once the changes have been made, our Helm application templates are now ready for testing and packaging.

 Before packaging the application and deploying to OpenShift, it's a good idea to use the `helm lint` command.
 The Helm linter will run the application through the templating engine and look for anomolies between the values and your template definitions, and display any errors found.
-The run the linter, change directory to the parent directory (using `cd ..` or similar) and run `helm3 lint <chart-dir>`.
+The run the linter, change directory to the parent directory (using `cd ..` or similar) and run `helm lint <chart-dir>`.
 If there are any errors, correct them and re-run the lint command until you receive the message `1 chart(s) linted, no failures`

-Run `helm3 lint` on your application directory to check for errors.
+Run `helm lint` on your application directory to check for errors.

 With regards to this lab, we haven't edited a lot of content to allows us to easily make mistakes.
-But, for example, if you had made a mistake and missed the leading `.` from `.Values.myuserid`, the `helm3 lint` command would produce the following message
+But, for example, if you had made a mistake and missed the leading `.` from `.Values.myuserid`, the `helm lint` command would produce the following message

 ```
-$ helm3 lint python-app/
+$ helm lint python-app/
 ==> Linting python-app/
 [INFO] Chart.yaml: icon is recommended
 [ERROR] templates/: parse error in "python-app/templates/service.yaml": template: python-app/templates/service.yaml:20: function "Values" not defined